-1 Accessible ver sion of Table A - 0 Overall summar y of proposals Table A: Over summary of proposals Key financial risk for consumers • • Proposed thresholds for consultation - 25 and over Proposed thresholds for consultation - under 25 Proposed net loss definition Notes - other key aspects of proposals Significant financial vulnerability e.g. bankruptcy Light touch check using public data, and some aggregated data £125 net loss per rolling 30 days or £500 per rolling 365 days per rolling 30 days or Loss of deposited monies with an operator, not counting restaked winnings or bonus funds Check need not be repeated within 12 months Gambling and deposits may continue while check taking place General data protection considerations apply Binge gambling Enhanced assessment £1000 net loss per rolling 24-hour period £500 net loss per rolling 24-hour period As above.
-In addition, positive net position in preceding 7 days may be taken into account Check need not be repeated within 6 months Gambling may continue, further deposits halted Particular requirements for data protection considerations cant losses over Enhanced assessment £2000 net loss in rolling 90 days £1000 net loss in rolling 90 days preceding 90 days may be taken into account Check need not be repeated within 6 months Gambling may continue, further deposits halted Particular requirements for data protection considerations
+1 Accessible ver sion of Table A - 0 Overall summary ot proposals Table A: Over summary of proposals Key financial risk for consumers • • Proposed thresholds for consultation - 25 and over Proposed thresholds for consultation - under 25 Proposed net loss definition Notes - other key aspects of proposals Significant financial vulnerability e.g. bankruptcy Light touch check using public data, and some aggregated data per rolling 30 days or per rolling 30 days or Loss of deposited monies with an operator, not counting restaked winnings or bonus funds Check need not be repeated within 12 months Gambling and deposits may continue while check taking Binge gambling Enhanced assessment £1000 net loss per £500 net loss per rolling General data protection considerations apply Check need not be repeated gamoung accessment rolling 24-hour period In addition, positive net position in preceding 7 days may be taken into account within 6 months Gambling may continue, further deposits halted Particular requirements for data protection considerations

+Significant losses over Enhanced assessment time £2000 net loss in rolling 90 days £1000 net loss in rolling 90 days As above.
+In addition, positive net position in preceding 90 days may be taken into account Check need not be repeated within 6 months Gambling may continue, further deposits halted Particular requirements for data protection considerations

 To what extent do you agree with the proposal that gambling operators be required to conduct light touch financial vulnerability checks based on public data when a certain net loss

 threshold is reached?
 Please select only one item

-Strongly agree
+O Strongly agree

 Agree

 Neither agree nor disagree

 Disagree

-O Strongly disagree
+Strongly disagree

 Please give your reasons for your answer